fairlearn/fairlearn/docs/user_guide/mitigation.rst

 understand the formula that puts all the parts together.
 Instead of selecting a particular thresholding rule we can actually select any point between any two thresholding rules.
-This is a very important insight and occurs in almost every case.
 To reach such a point we will have to create the linear combination of the two rules as
 :math:`p_0 \cdot \text{operation}_0(\text{score}) + p_1 \cdot \text{operation}_1(\text{score})`.